 This is one of the biggest purchases after your home.
-And this is depreciating asset – today morning you purchase a car for Rs 10 lakh & by the evening it will be worth Rs 8-9 Lakh.
-After 5 years it will not be even of half value but still you keep buying cars regularly – buy at 10, sell at 4 & loose 6. (repeat the cycle) There are few rules that you can follow:
+And this is a depreciating asset – today morning you purchase a car for Rs 10 lakh & by the evening it will be worth Rs 8-9 Lakh.
+After 5 years it will not be even of half-value but still, you keep buying cars regularly – buy at 10, sell at 4 & lose 6. (repeat the cycle) There are few rules that you can follow:

-- Value of car should not be more than 50% of the annual income of the owner.
+- The value of a car should not be more than 50% of the annual income of the owner.

 - Purchase a used car or buy a new & use it for 10 years.

-- While buying car with loan stick to 20/4/10 – Minimum 20% down payment, loan tenure not more than 4 years & EMI should not be higher than 10% of your income.
+- While buying a car with a loan stick to Rule 20/4/10 – Minimum 20% down payment, loan tenure not more than 4 years & EMI should not be higher than 10% of your income.